Resident Population

 Create your own population calculator

-Use the calculator below to obtain the population figures for specific age and geography breakdowns.
+Use the calculator below to obtain the population figures for a specific age and geography breakdowns.

-The size of the resident population of the Wakefield District is estimated to be in the region of 350,000, making the district the 18th largest Local Authority in England.
-As is typical nationally, the Wakefield age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women (48,920) aged 60+ than men (43,645).
-Total population numbers are projected to keep on increasing, and at a greater rate than elsewhere in the region, with improved life expectancy resulting in a greater proportion of the population being made up of people in older age groups.
+The size of the resident population of the Wakefield District is estimated to be in the region of 350,000, making the district the 25th largest lower-tier Local Authority in England.
+As is typical nationally, the Wakefield age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women (48,016) aged 60+ than men (42,416).

 Projected resident population